ivangeevo/btwr-core/## Changelog.md

 Most of that will happen in the BTWR Modpack itself.

 + Added Stone Brick item.
++ Added Wet Brick Item.
 + Added Companion Cube.
 + Added Hemp Crop.
 + Added Light Block.
 + Added some Config options toggles through Mod menu:
  - For Baby Zombies spawning.
- - For Knockback restrictions(needing a weapon item to do knockback to entities)
+ - For Knockback restrictions (needing a weapon item to do knockback to entities)

 + Brought back Wooden & Stone sword recipes.
 + Restored vanilla mining speeds & durability of all tools.